bd-j/prospector/README.md

 This is a major refactor to allow for multiple datasets (i.e. multiple spectra) with different noise models and instrument parameters to constrain a single galaxy model.
-It will also include substantial updates to the outputs to allow samples of the spectra (and mfrac) generated during sampling to be saved as well as as cleaner parameter sample output.
-It may include emulator models and gradient based sampling.
+Other updates may include cleaner stored outputs, interfaces with additional nested samplers, and improved tretments of smoothing.

 Work to do includes: